Catster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Monitor Your Cat for Signs of Illness

 Now that the dead bird has been taken care of, you must pay close attention to your cat over the following days.
-Songbird fever can be a serious threat to your cat’s health and well-being.
+There are infectious diseases that your cat could catch from having contact with a bird or their droppings.

-Songbird fever is a condition that cats develop after eating an infected bird.
+Songbird fever (salmonellosis) is a condition that cats can develop after catching and eating a sick songbird or healthy bird that carries the bacterium.
 When infected with Salmonella, birds can pass the infection to your cat.
-This can lead to exhaustion, decreased appetite, diarrhea (possibly bloody), and vomiting.
+This can lead to lethargy, fever, diarrhea (could be bloody), decreased appetite, vomiting, and abdominal pain.
+Infected cats may or may not develop signs of illness, but they can all pass Salmonella in their stool, posing a risk of infection to people.

 Prevent Your Cat from Killing Birds

-The easiest way to keep your cat from attacking birds is to keep them indoors.
+The most effective way to keep your cat from attacking birds is to keep them indoors.
 However, if this option is unavailable, you can limit access to the outdoor world with obstructions such as fencing, netting, or even a catio.

 If your cat refuses to end their free-roaming privileges, put a brightly colored collar with a bell on them.
 The vivid color and the ringing bell will help birds spot your cat before they can pounce, and it should give them plenty of time to vacate the area.